Abdelrahmanwalid/Habit-tracker/README.md

 # Habit Tracker

 A full-stack habit tracking application built with **React** on the frontend and **Node.js** on the backend.
 The app allows users to track their habits, visualize progress, and manage their profile.
+### Viewing the Client Side

+To view the client-side code, switch to the `master` branch in the repository.

 ## Features